- Alcohol Management Program

 All alcohol and amounts must be approved by the Office of Student Life.
 The amount and type of alcohol will be determined between the Office of Student Life and the host organizations.
 All alcohol types must follow the Dartmouth College Hard Alcohol Policy.

 Intoxication is identified by generally reliable signs.
 These signs may include, but are not limited to, the strong odor of alcohol on an individual's breath, slurred speech, impaired coordination, glassy eyes, or exaggerated emotions and behaviors.
 Students may be considered to have violated the College policy prohibiting public intoxication if their level of impairment attracts the attention of College, town, or other officials and/or warrants medical care.
 With respect to this policy, "public" is understood to be any place to which members of the community have general access, including hallways, common spaces, and rest rooms of administrative and academic buildings, residence halls, Greek letter organizations and societies.
 It does not include students' individual assigned rooms.

 Irresponsible alcohol consumption can often interfere with the educational purpose and social climate of the College.

 All students and student organizations have a responsibility to follow the AMP procedures outlined below and will be held accountable for failure to follow the procedures.

 The Office of Student Life has the right to restrict registration, or alter the registration or planning process for any event, for failure to follow the Alcohol Management Program Procedures.

 Sponsoring organizations could be held accountable for any violations of College policy that occur at their event.
 Individual violators could also be held accountable for their actions.
-Alleged violations will be forwarded to the Undergraduate Judicial Affairs Office for possible further action.
+Alleged violations will be forwarded to the Community Standards and Accountability office for possible further action.
 When applicable, organizations and individuals are also responsible to uphold specific departmental regulations.
 Please check with your sponsoring department for further information.